How to Spot Native Advertising?

 But, just like any species struggling its way to survival, native advertising shifted into new forms and became a crucial part of digital marketing strategies for many brands worldwide.
 Let’s explore native advertising examples that will help you market your business and products!

 What is Native Advertising?

-Most simply put, native advertising is visually appealing and information-rich sponsored content that matches the form and function of the platform on which it appears.
+Native advertising is visually appealing and information-rich sponsored content that matches the form and function of the platform on which it appears.
 Often found in social media feeds or as recommended content on a web page, native ads are user-centered, strongly focused on the quality of the content.

 How to Spot Native Advertising?

 The master key to good native ads is that it is non-disruptive and exposes users to advertised content without sticking out like a sore thumb.
 For those reasons exactly, good native advertising examples are hard to spot.